kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/01-prisma-server-to-heroku.md

 ![free plan](https://i.imgur.com/uhWNzV7.png)

-* note if you were not going through this dialog
+* **note** If you were not going through this dialog
     - You would need to set up a MySQL db (or get one from AWS)
     - Also set up a server that is going to sit on top of your DB

 ## Prisma server successfully deployed!
-* Now you can view your Prisma server in the Prisma Console.
+* Now you can view your Prisma server in the Prisma Console

 ### View the server
 * If you get a green "healthy" dot you can view it